-- Failure to register overnight guests prior to their stay as is described in the Guest Policy. - Excessive number of people using a UTA housing address as a mailing address.
-Only authorized occupants may receive mail at the residence. - Excessive number of people observed sleeping in the residence. - Excessive amounts of bedding materials or sleeping items observed in the residence. - Evidence of a person using a residence as if that person were an occupant, but not actually being registered as an occupant or guest.
+- Failure to register overnight guests prior to their stay as is described in the Guest Policy. - Non-residents using a UTA housing address as a mailing address.
+Only authorized current occupants may receive mail at the residence. - Excessive number of people observed sleeping in the residence. - Excessive amounts of bedding materials or sleeping items observed in the residence.
+Including, but not limited to, mattresses, blankets, and pillows. - Evidence of a person using a residence as if that person were an occupant, but not actually being registered as an occupant or guest.
 Examples of this may include, but are not limited to, keeping clothing and other personal belongings in the residence, sleeping overnight in the residence on a regular basis, and using the bathroom and shower facilities as if they lived in the residence. - Statements from a registered occupant that their ability to study or sleep is hindered by the frequent presence of an unregistered occupant or guest.

 Occupancy limits violations will result in a \$250 fine and housing probation and other disciplinary sanctions may be imposed which could include termination of the lease.
-Each leaseholder in a unit may be found responsible for over occupancy violations and sanctioned accordingly.